Ruslan Fedotenko: Start in the NHL

 As a youth, Fedotenko played in the 1993 Quebec International Pee-Wee Hockey Tournament with a team from Ukraine.

 Fedotenko went undrafted and first entered the NHL after being signed by the Philadelphia Flyers in 1999.
 He scored the overtime winning goal in Game 1 of the 2002 Eastern Conference Quarter-Finals against the Ottawa Senators during the 2002 Stanley Cup Playoffs.

 Tampa Bay Lightning and first Stanley Cup win

-After two seasons with the Flyers, he was traded in 2002 to the Tampa Bay Lightning, along with two second round draft picks, in exchange for Tampa Bay's first round draft pick, which was used to draft Joni Pitkänen.
+After two seasons with the Flyers, he was traded in 2002 to the Tampa Bay Lightning, along with two second-round draft picks, in exchange for Tampa Bay's first-round draft pick, which was used to draft Joni Pitkänen.

-In 2004, Fedotenko won his first Stanley Cup, scoring both Lightning goals in Game 7 of the Finals against the Calgary Flames.
+In 2004, Fedotenko won the Stanley Cup for the first time, scoring both Lightning goals in Game 7 of the Finals against the Calgary Flames.
 It was Tampa Bay's first Stanley Cup in franchise history.
 After a career-high 26-goal, 41-point campaign in 2005–06, Fedotenko was re-signed as a restricted free agent in July 2006 to a one-year contract worth $1.65 million.